alfonsoalba/web/_posts/2020-11-19-about-this-blog-working-with-multiple-operating-systems.md

 major operating systems: macOS, Windows 10, and Linux.
 Why?

-* If I start a new job or a new project in which you are requested to use a different operating system to the one you I'm used to, I would be productive in a shorter time.
+* If I start a new job or a new project in which you are requested to use a different operating system to the one I'm used to, I would be productive in a shorter time.
 I would already know the tools and I would have been working on them for some time so I would be ready to Rock 'n' Roll from day one.
-* I'll get out of my comfort zone.
+* It will get me out of my comfort zone.
+After working with mac OS for more than 9 years, I'll have to force myself to find other ways to stay productive.
 * When I give courses, more than 95% of the people attending use Windows, and when they have problems with their computers I'm not able to help.
 I want to change that.
-* Get a deeper knowledge of Windows and learn something new.
+* Learn other ways of doing things.
-* I think it's kinda cool 😎
+* I'll feel I'm kinda cool 😎

-I'm planning on writing a few posts about this and share my experience.
+I plan to write a few posts about this topic.
+I want to share my experience about how I install and use Windows and Linux in a MacBook Pro 16'' from 2019.

 See you in the next post!